What's in Your Brain?

 Housekeeping: Glia cells can prevent the buildup of toxic chemicals, help destroy viruses and bacteria, and get rid of dead neurons.

 Biologist Dennis McDaniel used a confocal laser scanning microscope (CLSM) to see inside the brain.
 The rotating image shows many glial cells called astrocytes.

 Cerebral cortex: The wrinkled outer part of the brain is the largest part of the brain.
 It is also where we do all our thinking.
 It is used to read this story and also to do math and any homework you might get from your teacher.
-It also the part of the brain that control your voluntary muscles.
+This part of the brain also controls your voluntary muscles.
 These are the muscles used to click a computer mouse button, ride a bike, run a race, or kick a ball.

 Are you using your left or right brain?

 There are some scientists that think the right and left sides of the cerebral cortex specialize in different work.
 The right side works on abstract things like colors, shapes, and music.
 The left side is busy with math, and speaking and is the analytical part.
 It is also known that the right side of your brain controls the left side of the body and the left side of the brain controls the right.